 A teaching artist, Gabbe Grodin lives and works in San Antonio.
 With a BFA from Indiana University and MFA from Rutgers in New Jersey, a nomadic spirit has landed Grodin back in Texas after many years.
 “I love to share what I learn about art-making, especially when it overlaps with ethical behaviors in the environment.”

 Jennifer Herrera is a native San Antonian and has worked in the non-profit field for nearly 10 years, where she specializes in public relations, social media and community engagement efforts.
 She earned a BA in Communication Arts (with a focus in journalism) and an English BA from Our Lady of the Lake University, and is a Communication Studies graduate student at St. Mary’s University.
 Herrera is a National Association of Latino Arts and Cultures (NALAC) 2017 Fellow.
 She enjoys tackling various DIY projects (her and her husband founded Make San Antonio, a creative hub for makers of all ages), writing and volunteering.
 Naturally, Herrera holds a passion for bringing communities together in interesting ways.
 This explains her interest in supporting Spare Parts.
-Through art and environmental accountability, Spare Parts is creating something unseen in San Antonio.
-Spare Parts is helping guide the young and the young at heart to turning everyday objects into art.
+Through art and environmental accountability, Spare Parts created something unseen in San Antonio.
+It guides the young and the young at heart to transforming everyday objects into art.

 Laura Kraus is a Youth Librarian at Bulverde/Spring Branch Library and provides programming for ages 0 to 18.
 She has a BA in English from the University of the Incarnate Word and a Master’s in Library Science from University of North Texas.
 Kraus keeps busy chasing around her young son.
 She also can be seen volunteering at a program she helped create called Fix It Clinics at Austin Public Library, where she teaches people how to fix damaged items such as clothing and jewelry.
 Spare Parts is close to her heart, as she feels strongly about educating people about the power of reuse in today’s world.